 New Bachelor of Arts Students

-Begin by reading The First Year Guide which contains essential information for a successful start to your BA degree.
-You'll also want to carefully review the information on the New Students page, the registration opening dates and check out the tips for handling registration problems.
+Begin by reading First Year Guide which contains essential information for a successful start to your BA degree.
+You'll also want to carefully review the information on the New Students page, the registration dates and check out the tips for handling registration problems.

 U0 students: Fill out the Freshman Program Planner and plan your U0 registration now!

 If you have questions, newstudentadvising.arts [at] mcgill.ca (contact us at OASIS)!

 Degree Planning Webinars on August 23,24,25: Are you ready to start your McGill studies?
 Why not begin by exploring what you need to know in order to enhance your academic experience?
 Learn More

 Feeling like you could be getting more out of your university experience?
 Wondering how your B.A. is going to advance your career path?
 Unsure about what you’re going to do after graduation?